May 28, 2022

 Develop a sense of discernment about who is open to receiving what you want to share.
 As you cultivate active listening skills rooted in love and compassion, you’ll inspire curiosity about psilocybin and transmit the mushroom message.

-Often, the positive shifts in your behavior and mood will attract people who want to learn more.
-When you are at peace with yourself, you’ll naturally embody the wisdom of the mushrooms.
+The positive shifts in your behavior and mood will often attract people who want to learn more.
+When you are at peace with yourself, you'll naturally embody the wisdom of the mushrooms.
 People will come to you when they are ready.

-You will experience the greatest benefits from your microdosing journey if you incorporate or strengthen other healthy lifestyle practices, such as:
+You will experience the most significant benefits from your microdosing journey if you incorporate or strengthen other healthy lifestyle practices, such as:

 Microdosing is just one aspect of holistic health and wellness.
-To be happy and healthy, it’s essential to let go of relationships and habits that no longer serve you.
-This creates space for more constructive ones to take their place.
+To be happy and healthy, you must practice letting go of relationships and habits that no longer serve you, creating space for more constructive ones to take their place.

 Love yourself.
 Be gentle.
-Challenge yourself to expand your comfort zone so you can break the chains that hold you back from realizing your full potential.
+Challenge yourself to expand your comfort zone to break the chains that hold you back from realizing your full potential.

 We at Mushroom Tao are honored to be part of your journey.
-If we can support you in your next steps, please feel free to reach out any time.
+If we can support you in your next steps, please reach out anytime.
 We are happy to be of service.

 Online classes